iSynaptic/java-kata/README.md

 - All numbers represented in data files are presumed to be positive numbers, both identifiers and number of files/bytes.
 Identifiers are further assumed to be greater than or equal to one (1).
 Any lines containing numbers breaking this invariant will be ignored and an error will be written to `stderr`.

-- Organizations in input files will be provided in top-down fashion (ie. parent organizations occur before their children in the file).
-If data files are provided that violate this expectation, the offending lines will ignored and logged to `stderr`.
+- Organizations in input files are not guaranteed to be provided in top-down fashion (ie. parent organizations occur before their children in the file).
+If organization records contain references to parent organizations that do not exist anywhere in the data file, those records will ignored and logged to `stderr`.

 - Organization names are assumed to contain only alphanumeric and space characters.
 If data files are provided that violate this expectation, the offending lines will ignored and logged to `stderr`.

 - Organization names are not queried or consumed in any of the requirements.
 During the loading phase, they will be validated, but not stored in the Org POJO.

 - Organization Hierarchy will not be so deep as to cause a stack overflow when using recursion to walk the structure.

+- Organization data files contain unique identifier.
+However, if this is not the case, any records containing duplicate identifiers will be ignored and an error will be logged to `stderr`.

 - The total number of users or files in an organization hierarchy will not exceed the upper-bound of what a signed 32-bit integer can represent (ie. Java int).